Office of Research & Creative Scholarship

 How to Apply

-Emerson College's Internal Deadline for the 2013 Marshall Scholarship was on September 14, 2012.
-Deadlines for the 2014 Marshall Scholarship will be posted as the application becomes active.
+Emerson College's Internal Deadline for the 2014 Marshall Scholarship was on September 13, 2013.
 The Associate Vice President for the Office of Research and Creative Scholarship, Elizabeth Demski, is Emerson College's Marshall Scholarship advisor.

 More About the Marshall Scholarship